I have been a busy man.

 Even in a small market rust belt like Central New York I still consider my transformation a bit surrealistic.

-It all started with my lay-off/firing from The Utica Phoenix.
 The once mighty monthly newsmagazine was the first place where I was consistently published.
 Aside from reporting I performed an insane amount of tasks for my editor and chief.
 In the process I established myself as a fixer of sorts- someone who can get anything done.
 Sort of like Michael Clayton sans the Mercedes and law degree.

 You would be shocked by the number and variety of proposals I am subject to hear on any given day.Information.